Early voting has begun for the Nov. 7 municipal election. All 13 City Council seats are on the 2023 ballot.

 The Early Vote Center, 980 E. Hennepin Ave., makes early in-person voting more convenient for Minneapolis voters.
 It’s especially helpful to people who need language support or other special accommodations, such as curbside voting.
 Voting early can help people avoid lines and crowds at polling places on the day of the election.

 The Early Vote Center’s hours are 8 a.m.-4:30 p.m.
 Monday-Friday.
-The center will have extended hours for the final two weeks of voting, including Saturdays and Sundays.
+The center will extend its hours for the final two weeks of voting, including Saturdays and Sundays.
 All Early Vote Center hours are on the Elections & Voter Services website: vote.minneapolismn.gov.

-Voters can save time by following these tips
+Voters can save time by taking these three steps

-- Make sure you’re registered to vote, or pre-register by Oct.
-18. Voters can register or check the status of their registrations at the Minnesota Secretary of State’s website.
+- Make sure you’re registered to vote, or pre-register at least 21 days before the election.
+Voters can register or check the status of their registrations at vote.minneapolismn.gov/voters/register.

 - Look at a sample ballot ahead of time; even bring it to refer to when you go to vote.
 Find your sample ballot at vote.minneapolismn.gov/voters/ballot.